 The Amazon River basin is home to one of the highest concentrations of biodiversity in the world.
 With cruises departing from Ecuador, Peru and Brazil, there are several jumping-off points for wildlife spotting along this famous tropical river and its tributaries.
 Jaguars, capybaras, tapirs, anacondas, squirrel monkeys, toucans and macaws are just some of the awesome animals you might spot on your cruise.

 Related: Galapagos Islands Cruise Tips

 Sure, the weather is changeable, and you're as likely to be kayaking in the rain as you are to see the sun.
-With its mountains and glaciers, eagles soaring above and whales surfacing from below -- beautiful Alaska scenery is the reward, no matter what the temperature.
+With its mountains and glaciers, eagles soaring above and whales surfacing from below -- taking in the scenery is the real reward a cruise in Alaska, no matter what the temperature.
 Denali National Park, White Pass Railroad and Mendenhall Glacier are a few of the most popular sites on these itineraries.
 Pack layers and a camera with a zoom lens; this is not the place to rely on your smartphone.